Medpace (NASDAQ:MEDP) Price Target Raised to $181.00

-Medpace (NASDAQ:MEDP) had its price objective boosted by investment analysts at Credit Suisse Group from $178.00 to $181.00 in a research note issued on Wednesday, Analyst Price Targets reports.
+Medpace (NASDAQ:MEDP) had its target price upped by Credit Suisse Group from $178.00 to $181.00 in a research report issued to clients and investors on Tuesday, Benzinga reports.
 The firm currently has an “outperform” rating on the stock.
-Credit Suisse Group’s target price would indicate a potential upside of 11.34% from the company’s current price.
+Credit Suisse Group’s price objective would suggest a potential upside of 10.06% from the company’s previous close.

-Several other research firms have also recently commented on MEDP.
-Truist boosted their price target on Medpace from $135.00 to $180.00 in a research note on Wednesday, February 17th.
-Zacks Investment Research cut Medpace from a “buy” rating to a “sell” rating in a research note on Tuesday, February 23rd.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and two have given a buy rating to the company’s stock.
-The stock has a consensus rating of “Hold” and a consensus price target of $131.29.
+Several other research analysts have also recently weighed in on MEDP.
+Zacks Investment Research cut shares of Medpace from a “buy” rating to a “sell” rating in a report on Tuesday, February 23rd.
+Truist lifted their price objective on shares of Medpace from $135.00 to $180.00 in a research report on Wednesday, February 17th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and two have given a buy rating to the stock.
+The company presently has an average rating of “Hold” and a consensus price target of $131.29.

-In related news, CEO August J. Troendle sold 216,048 shares of the business’s stock in a transaction dated Friday, December 18th.
-The stock was sold at an average price of $141.85, for a total value of $30,646,408.80.
-Following the completion of the sale, the chief executive officer now directly owns 666,643 shares of the company’s stock, valued at $94,563,309.55.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, CEO August J. Troendle sold 1,374 shares of the business’s stock in a transaction dated Monday, December 28th.
-The shares were sold at an average price of $140.00, for a total value of $192,360.00.
-Following the completion of the sale, the chief executive officer now directly owns 706,643 shares of the company’s stock, valued at $98,930,020.
+In other news, major shareholder Medpace Investors, Llc sold 3,829 shares of the business’s stock in a transaction that occurred on Thursday, December 24th.
+The shares were sold at an average price of $140.00, for a total value of $536,060.00.
+Following the sale, the insider now owns 6,519,000 shares of the company’s stock, valued at $912,660,000.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, CEO August J. Troendle sold 1,374 shares of the business’s stock in a transaction that occurred on Monday, December 28th.
+The shares were sold at an average price of $140.00, for a total transaction of $192,360.00.
+Following the completion of the sale, the chief executive officer now directly owns 706,643 shares in the company, valued at approximately $98,930,020.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 522,750 shares of company stock valued at $73,850,908.
-26.00% of the stock is owned by corporate insiders.
+In the last ninety days, insiders sold 273,442 shares of company stock worth $38,547,767.
+Insiders own 26.00% of the company’s stock.

-Several large investors have recently bought and sold shares of MEDP.
-Group One Trading L.P. bought a new position in shares of Medpace during the third quarter valued at approximately $34,000.
-Assetmark Inc. grew its holdings in shares of Medpace by 7,220.0% during the fourth quarter.
-Assetmark Inc. now owns 366 shares of the company’s stock valued at $51,000 after purchasing an additional 361 shares during the last quarter.
-First Horizon Advisors Inc. grew its holdings in shares of Medpace by 32.7% during the fourth quarter.
-First Horizon Advisors Inc. now owns 710 shares of the company’s stock valued at $99,000 after purchasing an additional 175 shares during the last quarter.
-Marshall Wace LLP bought a new position in shares of Medpace during the first quarter valued at approximately $99,000.
-Finally, Penserra Capital Management LLC grew its holdings in shares of Medpace by 171.5% during the fourth quarter.
-Penserra Capital Management LLC now owns 820 shares of the company’s stock valued at $114,000 after purchasing an additional 518 shares during the last quarter.
-74.44% of the stock is owned by institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+BlackRock Inc. raised its position in shares of Medpace by 5.2% in the fourth quarter.
+BlackRock Inc. now owns 3,791,168 shares of the company’s stock valued at $527,731,000 after purchasing an additional 185,800 shares during the period.
+Boston Trust Walden Corp grew its stake in Medpace by 24.8% during the fourth quarter.
+Boston Trust Walden Corp now owns 509,630 shares of the company’s stock valued at $70,940,000 after acquiring an additional 101,346 shares in the last quarter.
+Norges Bank purchased a new position in Medpace during the fourth quarter valued at approximately $46,440,000.
+GW&K Investment Management LLC purchased a new position in Medpace during the fourth quarter valued at approximately $43,965,000.
+Finally, Bank of New York Mellon Corp grew its stake in Medpace by 1.9% during the fourth quarter.
+Bank of New York Mellon Corp now owns 315,035 shares of the company’s stock valued at $43,852,000 after acquiring an additional 5,955 shares in the last quarter.
+74.44% of the stock is currently owned by institutional investors.

 Medpace Company Profile